NoBrainerORM/nobrainer.io/docs/types.md

   the specified type.
 If some values do not match their types, validation errors will be added to prevent the model to be persisted.
 * `belongs_to` foreign key associations are not type checked.
+* When data is read back from the database, no type casting is performed.
+  For example, when reading back a field from the database with a value of `"1"` (a string), the field value read from the model API will always be `"1"` and not `1`, even if the field type is declared to be an `Integer`.
+  You must perform a database migration to convert all the strings into integers.

 Note that the `nil` value is always valid and never casted.
 If you wish to prevent this, you may add a presence validation.